Delaware LLC Law: Everything You Need to Know

 Understanding Delaware LLC law can help people know more about the requirements and guidelines for creating and properly running an LLC.
 The state makes it especially easy and convenient to form and operate LLCs, so many individuals — including those from out of state or out of the country — choose Delaware as a place to form a business.

-An LLC is a business structure that makes clear a legal separation between the business and its owners.
+An LLC is a business structure that makes a clear legal separation between the business and its owners.
 For business owners, investors, and advisors, the LLC has quickly become a favorite business structure due to the tax advantages it provides.
 It also has some business advantages over other structures, such as corporations.

 An LLC's owners and managers aren't held liable on a personal level for company obligations and debts.
 For tax purposes, an LLC is considered a pass-through business entity.
 It may be viewed as a cross between a partnership and a corporation because it has some of the advantages of both business types.